How We Were Able to Access User Personal Data

 Step 1: Interacting with the Web Application

 Initially, we accessed the web platform with a low-level user.
-The business logic allows anyone to perform registration, as long as valid information is being filled during the process, such as ID, email address, and more.
+The business logic permits anyone to register by providing valid information, such as an ID and email address.

 After authenticating successfully, many requests are sent to the web application API, which mostly returns personal information about the logged-in user account.
 For example, the /v2/api/Reports endpoint is responsible for fetching the user’s reports, as follows: